flower-spring/dark_open_with_plus_plus/README.md

 # Dark !
 Open with++

+new release or tag soon 28 08 2025

 openwith ++ but with dark theme!!

 Open with++ is a shell extension that allows to add command line driven